Once fully onboarded, this article serves as a checklist for auction companies setting up an event using atgPay.

 - Select whether or not fees will be absorbed or passed on to the bidder.

 - Select the Shipping Method for the event: Local Pickup, Bidder-arranged, House-Arranged, or any combination of the three.

 - If shipping fees are going to be applied to the events, House-Arranged must be one of the shipping methods selected.

 2. Indicate the shipping, payment, and checkout information on your event

-- Ensuring shipping, payment and checkout information matchs the Payment & Terms and reflect the use of atgPay, and if being used, Autopay
+- Ensuring shipping, payment and checkout information matches the Payment & Terms and reflect the use of atgPay, and if being used, Autopay.

 - Proxibid suggests adding the following statement to the event's Payment Instructions to indicate to bidders that the event is using atgPay: "At the end of the auction, Buyers will receive an invoice with a ‘Pay Now’ button, to checkout simply and securely via card or bank transfer (ACH) using atgPay."

 - The Sales Tax Amount field can be left blank or set to 0% as the value entered will be overridden when taxes are automatically calculated based on the bidder's location.

 - Since taxes are calculated automatically when using atgPay, auction companies will not be able to edit the Sales Tax Amount field once atgPay is enabled on an event.